Create your course landing page

 - Personality Don’t hesitate to share things about your personal life.
 Add some fun facts about yourself or share your interests.
 Tell them about your goals, mission, or why you decided to become a Udemy instructor.

-Tip: Include links to your social media accounts.
-Link to your Facebook, LinkedIn, YouTube, and Twitter profiles for learners to learn more about you and to grow your audience.
+- Include links to your social media accounts so that students can learn more about you and to help grow your audience.

 More sections of your course landing page to update